 - 18. The businesses set out in the Notice will be transacted through electronic voting system and the Company is providing facility for voting by electronic means.
 The Members may cast their votes using electronic voting system from a place other than the venue of the meeting ('remote e-Voting'). - 19.
-In case of joint holders attending AGM, the Member whose name appears as the first holder in the order of names as per the Register of Members of the Company / Register of Beneficial Owners maintained by Depositories will be entitled to vote. - 20.
-In terms of Section 108 of the Act, 2013 read with Rule 20 of the Companies (Management and Administration) Rules, 2014, ('the Rules') and Regulation 44 of the Listing Regulations, the Company has provided facility to exercise votes through electronic voting system to the Members holding shares as on 2nd August 2024 being the "Cut-off Date" ("Cut-Off" for the purpose of Rule 20(4)(vii) of the Rules) fixed for determining voting rights of the Members entitled to participate in the e-Voting process through the platform provided by NSDL viz., www.evoting.nsdl.com.
+In case of joint holders attending AGM, the Member whose name appears as the first holder in the order of names as per the Register of Members of the Company / Register of Beneficial Owners maintained by Depositories will be entitled to vote. - In terms of Section 108 of the Act, 2013 read with Rule 20 of the Companies (Management and Administration) Rules, 2014,

+- ('the Rules') and Regulation 44 of the Listing Regulations, the Company has provided facility to exercise votes through electronic voting system to the Members holding shares as on 1st August 2025 being the "Cut-off Date" ("Cut-Off" for the purpose of Rule 20(4)(vii) of the Rules) fixed for determining voting rights of the Members entitled to participate in the e-Voting process through the platform provided by NSDL viz., www.evoting.nsdl.com. - 21.
 The voting rights of the Members / Beneficial Owners will be reckoned on the Equity Shares held by them as on Cut-off date.
 Members as on the Cut-off date only shall be entitled to avail the facility of remote e-Voting or e-Voting at the meeting.

-The instructions for remote e-Voting and e-Voting at the meeting are as under:
+The instructions for remote e-Voting and voting at the meeting are as under:

-The remote e-Voting period begins on 6^{th} August 2024 at 9:00 A.M.
-(IST) and ends on 8^{th} August 2024 at 5:00 P.M.
+The remote e-Voting period begins on 3rd August 2025 at 9:00 A.M.
+(IST) and ends on 5th August 2025 at 5:00 P.M.
 (IST).
-During this period, Members of the Company, as on the cut-off date, may cast their vote by remote e-Voting.
+During this period, Members of the Company, holding shares either in physical form or in dematerialized form, as on the cut-off date, may cast their vote by remote e-Voting.
 The remote e-Voting module shall be disabled by NSDL for voting thereafter.
-Members who have not cast their vote on any of the resolutions using the remote e-Voting facility can vote on those resolutions during the AGM.
+Members who have not cast their vote on any of the resolutions using the remote e- Voting facility can vote on those resolutions during the AGM.
 Once the vote on a resolution is cast by the Member, the member shall not be allowed to change it subsequently.
-The voting right of shareholders shall be in proportion to their share in the paid-up equity share capital of the Company as on the cut-off date, being 2nd August 2024.